soupsamich/findInputs/README.md

--u            | --url         | Starting URL to crawl from -d            | --domain      | Stay within this domain when following links -he           | --hide-empty  | Hide endpoints with 0 input fields
+-u            | --url         | Starting URL to crawl from -d            | --domain      | Stay within this domain when following links -he           | --hide-empty  | Hide endpoints with 0 input fields -un           | --unique      | Only show inputs that haven't been seen before -t            | --rate-limit  | Number of seconds to wait between requests

 ### Examples